 8. Let ferment on the counter for about 1-2 days, (if room temperature is around 70 degrees F), depending on how you like it to taste.
 Some people put it in the refrigerator right away because they like a milder version, however you will not get any of the probiotic components by doing this.
 I taste mine every 12 hours or so to make sure I like how it is coming along.
 Be careful when opening the jar though because the live bacteria will cause lots of bubbles and fizz!

 9. Once the kimchi meets your taste standards, place in refrigerator, where it will last 4-6 months and continue to slowly ferment.

 Kimchi is great as a small side dish or condiment on a tasty burger.
 Need other inspirations to how to use it?
-Check out this site, which has lots of recipes from kimchi pancakes to fried rice.
+Check out these kimchi recipes, everything from kimchi pancakes to fried rice.
 The nice thing about this recipe is you can really adapt it to include whatever your favorite Asian veggies are and modify the spice level to your liking.
 The only things that are a must are having the right cabbage and at least one root vegetable in the mixture.
 Let your creative juices flow!

 this blog is supported by affiliate amazon links, which i may make a small portion from if you decide to purchase.